sosuisen/git-documentdb/docs-api/git-documentdb.collection.getfatdocbacknumber.md

 ## Remarks

-- undefined if a document does not exists or a document is deleted.
+- undefined if a specified document does not exist or it is deleted.

 - JsonDoc if the file extension is '.json'.
-Be careful that JsonDoc may not have \_id property if it was not created by GitDocumentDB.
+Be careful that JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.

 - FatBinaryDoc if described in .gitattribtues, otherwise FatTextDoc.